kurek775/AIQ/Readme.txt

   Useful for sanity checks and also debugging as it doesn't do any async stuff etc.

+--log_agent_failures - Outputs information about inner agent variables if supported by agent.
+Currently disabled (Code (AIQ.py row 171-191) is commented and supported only by VPG and PPO) - Warning: Massive amount of data.

+--agent_symbol_debug - Logs symbols given and received by agent.
+Observation symbols are provided in two separate files - once as raw numbers, once in type actually provided.

 An example run of AIQ would be: